smblott-github/chromi/README.md

 chromi
 ======

-Chromi is a simple websocket server and a chrome extension.
-Chromi does not include a client, so it does very little on its own.
+Chromi is a simple chrome extension.
+Chromi does not include a server or a client, so it does very little on its own.
 It's most likely to be of interest as the server for [Chromix](https://github.com/smblott-github/chromix).